rajavaid77/guidance-for-multimodal-data-processing-using-amazon-bedrock-data-automation/deployment/docs/b_claims_review_01_deploy.md

 - "Resource not found": Ensure the required resources exist and the permissions are correct.
 - "Access denied": Check the IAM roles and policies.
 - "Invalid handler": Verify the Lambda function handler name.
-- "Access denied when calling Bedrock": Verify Bedrock Model Access for the model used by the Agent
+- "Access denied when calling Bedrock": Verify Bedrock Model is available in the region and Model Access has been granted

 ## Development